 The puppy vaccination series is completed around 16-18 weeks of age.
 Until this time, it is important to prevent exposure to diseases.
 Don't allow your puppy to walk in public areas or interact with unfamiliar animals.
 Your puppy can play with healthy puppies and adult dogs that have been vaccinated and dewormed.
 Make sure you know the owner of the other dog and can trust that the dog is healthy.

 Food and Nutrition

 Puppies begin to be weaned off their mother's milk around three to six weeks of age and are typically fully weaned between six to eight weeks of age.
-By the time you get your new puppy home, she will have been eating puppy food for at least a few weeks.
+By the time you get your new puppy home, it will have been eating puppy food for at least a few weeks.
 The breeder or adopter will provide you with information about the type of food being fed.
 It's best to start with the same diet whenever possible.
-Allow your new puppy to adjust to her environment for a few days or weeks before you choose a new food for her.
-If you do decide to change her diet, be sure to gradually transition to the new food to avoid gastrointestinal upset.
+Allow your new puppy to adjust to its environment for a few days or weeks before you choose a new food for it.
+If you do decide to change its diet, be sure to gradually transition to the new food to avoid gastrointestinal upset.

 Feed at least the amount recommended on the packaging for your dog's weight, adjusting as needed to promote growth.
 Check your dog's weight every few days to see if the feeding amount needs to be adjusted.
 Ask your veterinarian to make recommendations about food type, amount to feed, and frequency of feeding.

 If you wish to feed homemade puppy food, you will need to do so very cautiously.
 Consult with your veterinarian to get help with selecting a complete and balanced recipe, using the right ingredients, and feeding the proper amount of calories.